 -

-High thermal resistance — Tolerates temperatures up to 85 °C, and even more after annealing.
+High heat resistance — Tolerates temperatures up to 85 °C, and even more after annealing.

 -